What is reclassification of English Learners and how does it happen?

 How are English learners reclassified in our school district?

-After pre-qualifying for the process, students are evaluated by their current English teacher or another certificated staff member who has instructional responsibilities.
+After pre-qualifying for the process, students are evaluated by their current English teacher or another certificated staff member who has instructional or placement responsibilities.
 The evaluation includes a review of the student’s academic assessment data and performance in ELA and/or ELD.

 Then, the parent/guardian(s) of the eligible student is consulted about their child’s pending reclassification by the teacher or another school staff.